Fabrication and characterization of vacuum-gap microstrip resonators: Resonator measurements

-The data used for the assessment of the quality factors of the VG-microstrips as it is presented in fig.\,\ref{fig:Q_over_n} stems from resonators distributed over three transmission lines in two cool-downs.
-All data used to produce the plots can be seen in fig.\,\ref{fig:Q_over_n_all_lines}.
-Of the 12 granular aluminum resonators that were cooled down, 11 could be observed.
-For the aluminum resonators this number is 10 out of 15, with some of them likely falling out of the measurement band.
-To generate the plots in the main text, combining all the data into a compact depiction using the average as well as the minimum and maximum, the data is organized in bins.
-These bins are equally spaced and their number (21 for the grAl and 20 for the aluminum resonators) was chosen to avoid artifacts of this method, such as fluctuations in the average curve due to sampling.
+To generate the plots in Fig.\,\ref{fig:Q_over_n} in the main text, we combined all the data into a compact depiction using the average as well as the minimum and maximum.
+The data is organized in equally spaced bins, the number of which (21 for the grAl and 20 for the aluminum resonators) is chosen to avoid artifacts of this method, such as fluctuations in the average curve due to sampling.